St. Joan of Arc Catholic Academy: Overview

-The enrollment of the school as of 2022-2023 is 801.
-It is a co-educational semestered school operating in grades 9–12.
-The school draws students from the Bendale, Ionview, Knob Hill, Scarborough Junction, and most parts of Scarborough as well as some from Toronto and as far from Pickering and Ajax.
-It became a popular destination because of the closure of nearby Midland Avenue Collegiate Institute in June 2000.

-The school has a large athletic field found in most regular public high schools, but usually unavailable with purpose built Catholic high Schools.
-The design of the former Tabor Park school consists of brown bricks and overall structure in the middle where the quadrangle/courtyard stands.
-The two catwalks along with 20 new academic classrooms, a seminar work room, and an exercise room was eventually added in 1991 to expand enrolment. as well as black cross was retrofitted in the centre.
+The school has a large athletic field, found in most regular public high schools, but usually unavailable at purpose-built Catholic high Schools.
+The design of the former Tabor Park school features brown brick and an overall structure in the middle, where the quadrangle/courtyard stands.
+The two catwalks, along with 20 new academic classrooms, a seminar work room, and an exercise room, were eventually added in 1991 to expand enrolment. as well as black cross was retrofitted in the centre.
 Other features in the leased 126,241 sq. ft. facility include 28 academic classrooms, two automotive shops, four state-of-the-art science labs, three computer labs, two Mac labs, a visual arts studio, cafetorium, library, expanded ME/DD classroom, a double gymnasia that can be split into two, a drama room, two music rooms, a photography room, guidance area, a recently renovated home economics room and a chapel.

-Academics

-Since its inception, SJOA offers various courses in the comprehensive academic program for its students.
-Students can choose from a variety of courses at the academic, applied, and open levels.
-These, and other specialized courses, help prepare students for university, college, or the world of work after they have completed their studies at the school.
-SJOA currently offers math, English, science, history, geography, and religious studies.
-SJOA launched its congregated Advanced Placement program in 2020.